cncf/devstats.archive/DEVELOPMENT.md

 - Follow install instructions for your platform.
 - You don't need to have certbot SSL's, Apache proxy (it is only used to provide SSL and proxy to http Grafanas)
 - You don't need domain names, You can install locally and just test using "http://127.0.0.1:3001" etc.
+- You need to have GitHub OAuth token, either put this token in `/etc/github/aoauth` file or specify token value via GHA2DB_GITHUB_OAUTH=deadbeef654...10a0 (here You token value)
+- If You really don't want to use GitHub OAuth2 token, specify GHA2DB_GITHUB_OAUTH=- - this will force tokenless operation (via public API), it is a lot more rate limited than OAuth2 which gives 5000 API points/h